-The Bits & Bytes Program is open to all high school junior girls interested in finding out more about the fields of engineering and IT.
-Each year, about 30 academically talented young women are invited to attend this program supporting CWIT’s mission to encourage and support women to be leaders in Information Technology and Engineering fields.
-Participation in this event will include interactions with college students and faculty, an engineering or IT related hands-on design competition, and general advice on being a strong STEM college applicant.
-This event is an overnight experience and students will stay in a residence hall on campus.
+The Bits & Bytes Program is for high school junior girls interested in finding out more about the fields of engineering and computing.
+This year, we will invite approximately 30 academically talented young women to attend this free program supporting CWIT’s mission to encourage and support women to be leaders in computing and engineering fields.
+Participation in this event will include interactions with college students and faculty, an engineering or computing-related hands-on design competition, and general advice on being a strong STEM college applicant.
+This year, the event will be fully virtual.
+It is free to attend for students who are selected.

-The IT design competition uses the Alice 3D authoring environment, which allows students to create, animate, and interact with 3D, computer-generated scenes.
+The computing design competition uses the Scratch environment, which allows students to create, animate, and interact with computer-generated scenes.
 Students work in teams to design an animated story with various interactions, scenes, animated characters, and other features.
 In the engineering design competition, students are required to work in teams to invent something to solve a problem.

-For each of the design competitions, the teams’ designs were judged by a group of judges, including a UMBC faculty member, industry professional, and a current CWIT student in the field.
-Teams were chosen for awards for their design, technical and creative achievement, and cost efficiency.
+For each of the design competitions, the teams’ designs were judged by a group of judges, including a UMBC faculty member, industry professional, and a current CWIT or Cyber Scholar in the field.
+Teams are chosen for awards for their design, technical and creative achievement, and cost-efficiency.